What are the risks of knee replacement surgery?

 There may be swelling in the knee, ankle, and foot after surgery.
-Icing the affected area and light exercise can help to bring swelling down.
+Icing the area and doing light exercise can help lessen swelling.

-Some people have trouble breathing deeply right after surgery, especially if they had general anesthesia.
+Some people have difficulty trying to breathe deeply straight after surgery, especially if they had general anesthesia.

-If too little air reaches the lungs, mucus can build up inside of them and lead to pneumonia.
+If insufficient air reaches the lungs, mucus can build up inside them, and this can lead to pneumonia.

-A nurse will help the patient take deep breaths to get the lungs working normally again.
+A healthcare professional will help the person take deep breaths to get the lungs working correctly again.

 Nerve and artery damage

-Rarely, people can have an allergic reaction to the metal components used in knee implants.
-In some people with metal allergies, implant parts trigger a reaction that produces symptoms that include swelling, a rash, and blisters.
+Occasionally, people can have an allergic reaction to the metal components in knee implants.
+In some people with metal allergies, implant parts trigger a response that produces a range of symptoms, including swelling, a rash, and blisters.

 Reducing the risks

-The best way for a patient to ensure a positive outcome is to follow the surgeon's instructions.
-If there are any questions about caring for the new knee, the individual should ask the doctor.
+The best way to ensure a positive outcome is to follow the surgeon's instructions.
+The individual should also make sure that they have asked any questions that they have regarding caring for their new knee.

-Here are a few tips to help prevent or reduce common knee replacement complications:
+The following tips should help prevent or reduce common knee replacement complications:

-- Exercise: it is important to get out of bed and move around.
-Doing the exercises as recommended by the doctor will help regain movement in the knee.
-Staying active will also lower the risk of a blood clot.
+Exercise: It is essential to get out of bed and move around.
+Doing the exercises that the doctor recommends will help a person regain movement in their knee.
+Staying active will also lower the risk of blood clots.

-- Use ice: holding ice on the knee can bring down swelling and reduce pain in the first few days after surgery.
+Use ice: Wrapping an icepack in a soft cloth and holding it on the knee can bring down swelling and reduce pain in the first few days after surgery.
 Propping the knee up on a couple of pillows can also help with swelling.

-- Pain relief: the surgeon will prescribe medicine to relieve any pain following surgery.
-Managing pain can help the patient stay active, which will speed up recovery.
+Pain relief: The surgeon will prescribe medication to relieve any pain following surgery.
+Managing pain can help the person stay active, which will speed up recovery.

-- Compression devices: the doctor will recommend that compression stockings are worn, or a boot-like device that continually applies pressure to the leg.
+Compression devices: The doctor will usually recommend wearing compression stockings or a boot-like device that continually applies pressure to the leg.
 These devices prevent blood from pooling in the legs and forming a blood clot.

-- Clean the wound: the surgeon will give instructions on caring for the wound.
+Clean the wound: The surgeon will give instructions on how to care for the wound.
 Keeping the area clean can help prevent infection.

-Before deciding on knee replacement surgery, other noninvasive treatments will be used to relieve osteoarthritis pain and stiffness:
+Before deciding on knee replacement surgery, people may wish to consider other noninvasive treatments that can relieve osteoarthritis pain and stiffness.

-- Devices like shoe orthotics, a cane, or a walker
+- specific devices, such as shoe orthotics, a cane, or a walker

-- Pain relievers such as acetaminophen (Tylenol), or NSAIDs like ibuprofen (Motrin), naproxen (Naprosyn), and celecoxib (Celebrex)
+- pain relievers, such as acetaminophen (Tylenol), or nonsteroidal anti-inflammatory drugs, which include ibuprofen (Motrin), naproxen (Naprosyn), and celecoxib (Celebrex)

 Questions to ask

-To ensure the best possible outcome from the surgery, and reduce the risk of complications, patients should ask the doctor these questions before the procedure:
+To ensure the best possible outcome from the surgery and reduce the risk of complications, people should find out as much information as they can before the surgery.

 - What kind of outcome can I expect?
 How will knee replacement surgery help me?

-- Do I have any other options besides surgery to relieve pain and stiffness?
+- Do I have any options other than surgery to relieve pain and stiffness?

-- What can I do to prepare before surgery to improve my odds of success?
+- What can I do in preparation for surgery to improve the likelihood of success?

 - What are the possible risks of having knee replacement surgery?

-- What can I do to lower my risk for complications?
+- What can I do to lower the risk of complications?

-- What are the signs that I'm having a complication?
+- What are the signs that I have a complication?